giall/scribe/README.md

 This is a simple note taking web application made with Angular, demonstrating how to use the [Hecate authentication service](https://github.com/giall/hecate) in a web application.

+## Demo
+The web app is hosted with Firebase Hosting and the Notes API as well the authentication service are running on Google Cloud Functions.

+Try the web app here: http://scribe-notes.web.app

 ## Running locally

 To run the web app on `http://localhost:4200/`: